linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

             sudo dnf remove nginx

     {{< note >}}
-Before removing packages, be sure you know that they are not required by the system.
-Usually, you can safely remove packages that you installed yourself at some point, but be cautious of removing packages that you do not recognize.
+Before removing packages, ensure that they are not required by the system.
+Usually, you can safely remove packages that you installed, but be cautious of removing packages that you do not recognize.
     {{< /note >}}

 ## Next Steps

 Still looking for more disk space?
 You may want to think about getting additional space for your Linux system.
-With Linode, you can do this relatively easily by following our [Resizing a Linode](/docs/guides/resizing-a-linode/) guide.
+You can follow our [Resizing a Linode](/docs/guides/resizing-a-linode/) guide to learn how to increase your Linode's plan size.